ZundamonnoVRChatkaisetu/OpenManusWebUI/README.md

 ### Web Interface

-You can also use OpenManus through a user-friendly web interface:
+You can use OpenManus through a user-friendly web interface:

 ```bash
 uvicorn app.web.app:app --reload